Prevent Mud Fever with 5 Easy Ideas

 Move your feeders around for mud control!
 This paddock is also crushed stone, great for drainage.

-- Now address your horse’s feathers.
-These gorgeous and floofy leg curtains are the breed standard for some horses, but sometimes at a price.
+- Now, address your horse’s feathers.
+These gorgeous and fluffy leg curtains are the breed standard for some horses, but sometimes at a price.

-- Feathers create a fabulous hairy petri dish for skin infections to take hold.
-A mite also loves to live in feathers, which can cause so much trouble that the skin and legs are permanently swollen and damaged.
-Many horses become lame from feather mites.
+- Feathers create a fabulous hairy petri dish for skin infections and scald to take hold.
+Some types of microscopic buts, like leg mites also love to live in feathers, which can cause so much trouble that the skin and legs are permanently swollen and damaged.
+Many horses develop lameness from feather mites due to the discomfort.

-- Feathers also hinder your eyes and fingers from quickly noticing skin infections and complicate applying medications.
+- Feathers also hinder your eyes and fingers from quickly noticing skin infections and complicate applying medications and ointments.

 Gorgeous feathers on clean bedding for the win